Brian Trent dot com

 They are a cutting-edge, award-winning magazine of science-fiction and speculation.
 I’ve been trying to break in for a while now… so I’m absolutely delighted!
 My piece is entitled “Lost Chance: Greek and Chinese Philosophy’s Unrealized Romance.”
 (Yes, the title is a tad wordy.)
 A few months ago I had been reading an old college philosophy book, and I noticed the intriguing parallel between when Greek philosophy was at its height and Chinese philosophy was also attaining a dazzling metaphysical zenith.
 I wondered how history might have unfolded differently if the two Golden Ages of philosophy had had the chance to interact.
 This is the thesis of Lost Chance and you can read it here.

-My girlfriend Donna and I are making our way through all of Alfred Hitchcock’s films.
+I’m working my way through all of Alfred Hitchcock’s films.
 There is an immediacy in his directorial technique which is very engaging.
 While I agree that Psycho is probably his most accomplished work, I have always loved Vertigo.
 Also on my favorites list is North by Northwest, Saboteur, and The Birds.
 Rear Window is refreshing in the way it makes use of an extremely small set (though Hitchcock’s movie Lifeboat has the all-time Hollywood record… as well as the cleverest Hitchcock cameo ever!)

 Watching this Week: Strange Days, Aliens, Butch Cassidy and the Sundance Kid, and Big Trouble in Little China.